AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-datadistiller-datasetexport.md

 ---
 title: Experience Platform Query Service, Data Distiller & Dataset Export
-description: Describes functionalities to implement data export use cases.
+description: Describes how to use Query Service, Data Distiller and Dataset Export to export data for data validation, from a data lake, data warehouse or BI tools, or prepare for AI / ML.
 solution: Customer Journey Analytics
 feature: Use Cases
 hide: yes